 As of December 31, 2009, we owned approximately 45% of the containers in our fleet, and managed the rest, equaling 1,221,827 TEU, on behalf of 16 affiliated and unaffiliated container investors.
 We earn acquisition, management and disposal fees on managed containers.
 Our IT systems track revenues and operating expenses attributable to specific containers and the container investors receive payments based on the net operating income of their own containers.
 Fees to manage containers typically include acquisition fees of 1 to 2% of the purchase price; daily management fees of 8 to 13% of net operating income; and disposal fees of 10% of cash proceeds when containers are sold.
 We earned combined acquisition, management and disposal fees on our managed fleet of \$25.2 million, \$28.6 million and \$24.1 million for the years 2009, 2008 and 2007, respectively.
 If operating expenses were to exceed revenues, the container investors would be obligated to pay the excess or we would deduct the excess, including our management fee, from future net operating income.
 In some cases, we are compensated for sales through a percentage sharing of sale proceeds over an agreed floor amount.
-We will typically indemnify the container investors for liabilities or losses arising from negligence, willful misconduct or breach of our obligations in managing the containers.
-The container investors will indemnify us as the manager against any claims or losses arising with respect to the containers, provided that such claims or losses were not caused by our negligence, willful misconduct or breach of our obligations.
+We will typically indemnify the container investors will indemnify us as the manager against any claims or losses arising with respect to the containers, provided that such claims or losses were not caused by our negligence, willful misconduct or breach of our obligations.
 Typically, the terms of the management agreements are for the expected remaining useful life in marine services of the containers subject to the agreement.